danso0429/custom/README.md

 Original: https://gamebanana.com/mods/205768 (no hats), https://files.catbox.moe/z05j7c.vpk (headsfeet)

 yes it is copy & paste.

 The purpose is to prevent losing it forever in case of original file getting deleted.

 # No misc

 Original link: https://gamebanana.com/mods/470051

 this mod gets rid of stattracks, canteens, etc..

-"No hats extra" (above) includes the mod that removes action items, so it's your choice to use it or not.
+"No hats extra" file in the "no hats" folder includes the mod that removes action items, so it's your choice to use it or not.

 I only use it to remove stattarcks.

 ## Huds

 most huds are from https://tf2huds.dev/.
-I suggest you to visit it instead.
+I suggest you to visit it instead of downloading huds from here without searching it.

 ## No dominations